-Kansas City Fire Department Chief Paul Berardi is retiring after 32 years of service, including the last five as the city’s top firefighter.
+Kansas City Fire Department Chief Paul Berardi has retired after 32 years of service, including the last five as the city’s top firefighter.

 In his resignation letter, Berardi expressed great pride in being able to serve as chief and thanked City Manager Troy Schulte, the City Council, KCMO residents and his staff for their support.